jakibaki/In-Home-Switching/Readme.md

 On PC, [Scp drivers](https://github.com/mogzol/ScpDriverInterface/releases/download/1.1/ScpDriverInterface_v1.1.zip) should also be installed (just unzip and execute `Driver Installer/ScpDriverInstaller.exe`).

+*Also please set your PC resolution to 1280x720p in Windows for getting better performance of screen capturing.*

-On your Switch, find out its IP address (in the Internet settings) and start the app with your Switch CFW.
+For the Switch, find out its IP address (in the Internet settings) and start the app with your Switch CFW.
 Then type in the Switch's IP address on the PC app and hit the Connect button.

 ## Screenshots